 4. The Competition Secretaries will be responsible for collating the marks awarded and ensuring that the rules are adhered to.

-5. Digitally enhanced images are acceptable in the Ladder Competitions.
+5. Digitally enhanced images are acceptable.
 Such computer produced images must emanate from a photograph originally taken by the author and must not be entirely generated by computer.
 The copyright of every element of all pictures entered must be owned by the author.
 It is not acceptable to add any element of any image unless it emanates from the author’s own work.

 Picture of the Year Competition

-This Competition, held at the end of the season, is designed to identify the best image from all of the entries submitted in the Ladder Competitions in the current season.
+This competition is designed to identify the best image from all of the entries submitted in the Ladder Competitions in the current season.

 1. All prints and digital projected images entered must have been entered in the Ladder Competitions during the current season.